- Who can examine the practical component and what guidance is available for them?

 Most questions in the Practical Test do not require candidates to cook meat (including poultry) or fish, if that is their choice.
 Some questions still require the use of eggs as these are vital ingredients in many baked products.

-Ideally the school should buy and supply the ingredients wherever possible.
-This makes the session more economic – all the quantities can be calculated after the planning session and brought in for the practical session.
-Also, the school can be sure that all the necessary ingredients are to hand when the test begins.
-Unusual/specialist ingredients can be brought in by the candidates, but a note will need to be made of this.
+Ideally the centre should buy and supply the ingredients.
+This allows the centre to be sure that all the necessary ingredients are available when the Practical Test begins.
+Unusual or specialist ingredients can be brought in by the candidates, but a note will need to be made of this in the Supervisor's Report.

-If a candidate makes one batch of dough into 2 dishes, one of the dishes can be marked out of the mark from the mark scheme according to difficulty / skill demonstrated etc. as usual.
-The other dish must be marked out of a reduced possible mark because the dish uses dough which has already been given a mark in a previous dish.
+If a candidate makes one batch of dough (or pastry / cake mixture) into two dishes, one of the dishes can be marked as usual according to difficulty / skill demonstrated etc. The other dish must be marked out of a reduced possible mark because the dish uses dough which has already been given a mark in a previous dish.
 If the second dish has skills not previously shown e.g. decoration, preparation of another filling / topping then the maximum mark for the dish can reflect this.
-However the dough / pastry / cake mixture can only be marked in one dish since it has only been prepared once.
+However the dough (or pastry / cake mixture) can only be marked in one dish since it has only been prepared once.
 The candidate could use the time saved to make one of the dishes more elaborate than time would otherwise have permitted.

 For more information and materials on this syllabus, please visit our School Support Hub here.